 - Voluntary Disclosures - Voluntary/Prior disclosures are used by an importer/exporter to notify the CBSA or CBP of discrepancies inherent in their trans-border transactions.
 By utilizing a voluntary disclosure the importer can eliminate the potential penalties that would normally apply if the discrepancies were found during an audit.
 These disclosures may also be made on an anonymous basis until a decision has been rendered by the CBSA or CBP.
 Our service will include the review of discrepancies with the importer prior to disclosure, development of a plan of action, preparation and presentation of the actual or anonymous disclosure, review of the CBSA’s or CBP’s response and preparation/presentation of all appeals arising from the disclosure.

 - Audit Response Unit (ARU) - Customs Audits are a very serious business and cannot be treated lightly.
-Seemingly innocent requests for information are often the tip of the iceberg, leading to in-depth audits with wide-ranging scope and potential liability.
+Seemingly innocent requests for information are often the tip of the iceberg, leading to in-depth audits with a wide-ranging scope and potential liability.
 Companies trying to go it alone without full knowledge of what may happen can be drawn into undesirable scenarios with expensive results.
-While some get lucky and suffer minimal impact, we are seeing quite a number of audits with the opposite result, culminating with very dramatic and costly conclusions.
-In many cases this can be prevented through early Cole involvement, proper management/control and in depth experience with the audit process.
+While some get lucky and suffer a minimal impact, we are seeing quite a number of audits with the opposite result, culminating with very dramatic and costly conclusions.
+In many cases, this can be prevented through early Cole involvement, proper management/control and in-depth experience with the audit process.